JOIN US TO SAVE THE PLAZA THEATRE

 Creating a one-of-a-kind community facility

-- We are now in the final phase of our major donor fundraising and we need to raise the remaining $2.5 million by the end of June 2023 which coincides with our anticipated construction start date.
+- We are now in the final phase of our major donor fundraising and we need to raise the remaining $2 million by the end of summer 2023 which coincides with our anticipated construction start date.

 When restored, the Plaza Theatre will be the only place available for the entire community to come together and utilize it as an affordable community venue showcasing diverse programming for all people, local youth organizations, promoting multicultural programming in film, music, live theater, education, comedy, and entertainment for all.
 It will also support and serve nonprofit organizations like the Palm Springs International Film Festival, ONE-PS, the Jessie O. James Desert Highland Unity Center, LGBTQ+ organizations, Arts groups, modernism-related events, our senior population, and many others.